 Possible side effects of Oxytocin: May cause uterine cramping and discomfort.
 If used when the fetuses are malpositioned or too large for a natural birth, it may cause uterine rupture, fetal injury, or fetal death.

 If you overdose the pet: If you know or suspect your pet has had an overdose, contact your veterinarian immediately.

 What should I avoid while giving Oxytocin to my pet: Consult your veterinarian before using Oxytocin with any other medications, including vitamins and supplements, since interactions may occur.
 If used with adrenergic agents (e.g., ephedrine), it may cause postpartum high blood pressure.
 If used with some general anesthetics, it may cause low blood pressure and cardiovascular changes in the mother.

+Who should not take it?
 Not for use in animals who are hypersensitive (allergic) to it.
 Not for use in animals with dystocia (difficulty giving birth) due to malposition of the fetus, small pelvis in the mother, large fetal size, or when a cesarean section is otherwise warranted.
 Do not use until the cervix is naturally dilated.
 If used when a pyometra (infection in the uterus) is present, it could cause the uterus to rupture.
 Do not use in animals with hypoglycemia (low blood sugar) or hypocalcemia (low blood calcium).